 The main delivery focus of RRTGs is their Local Roads of Regional Significance (LRRS) network, consisting of lower-order State-controlled roads and higher-order local government-controlled roads that perform a similar function.
-As a general rule, LRRS fit within the state strategic road classification which includes the state-controlled road network and national network (see Figure 2).
+As a general rule, LRRS fit within the state strategic road classification which includes the state-controlled road network and national network.